shollingsworth/s3-tmpshare/README.md

 # Purpose
-Give temporary file links to folks that automatically expire in a somewhat secure manner!
+Give temporary file links to folks to GET (download) a file, or PUT (upload) a file that automatically expire!

 This setup uses s3 as a temporary file store along with using aws presigned urls.